Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-The encoder-decoder architecture partitions the network in two parts: the encoder, which extracts representative features of reduced fixed dimensionality from the input face image, and the decoder, which estimates a reconstruction of the input data from the features estimated by the encoder.
-This reconstruction may be a synthetic 2D image resembling the input one, a 3D face whose geometry corresponds to that of the face from the input image, or parameters of a 3DMM with which the 3D face can be recovered, among others.
+The encoder-decoder architecture partitions the network in two parts: the encoder, which extracts representative features of reduced dimensionality from the input face image, and the decoder, which estimates a reconstruction of the input data from the features estimated by the encoder.
+This reconstruction may be a 3D face whose geometry corresponds to that of the face from the input image, parameters of a facial model with which the 3D face can be recovered, or a synthetic 2D image resembling the input one, among others.

-\citet{LTranCVPR2018} proposed to use a single CNN encoder that estimates the projection parameters and two sets of features that can be related to shape and texture.
-These two sets of features are decoded by two CNNs: one decoder converts the shape features estimated by the encoder into a 3D shape, and the other decoder transforms the texture features into an UV texture map.
-The resulting coloured 3D face is then rendered into a synthetic 2D image that is used to train the network in a self-supervised manner.
-In their latter works, \citep{LTranPAMI2019,LTranCVPR2019}, they estimated separately the lighting of the input image, instead of estimating jointly all the texture-related features.
-They assumed a Lambertian illumination model and approximated it using spherical harmonic basis functions, so the encoder estimated the spherical harmonics coefficients, in addition to the projection, the shape, and the texture (without lighting) parameters.